Be Clear on Cancer

-Be Clear on Cancer, campaigns aim to improve early diagnosis of cancer by raising public awareness of signs and/or symptoms of cancer, and to encourage people to see their GP without delay.
+Be Clear on Cancer, is a campaign to improve early diagnosis of cancer by raising public awareness of signs and symptoms of cancer, and to encourage people to see their GP without delay.
 Knowing the signs of cancer can save your life.

 - moving more

 - being smoke free

 - sleeping better

 It's important to look after yourself, especially during the winter.
 From keeping your house warm to protecting yourself from common ailments.
 Find out how to stay healthy this winter.

 If your unwell child with a bug or infection is rapidly getting worse and you are worried that their illness seems different to any previous illness, it could be sepsis.
 Sepsis is a rare but serious complication of an infection.
 Knowing the signs can save a child’s life.

 NHS 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.

 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.
 NHS 111 is available 24 hours a day, 365 days a year.

 Calls are free from landlines and mobile phones.